wearesimbol/simbol-world/README.md

 `object|boolean`

 All configuration properties related to setting up the MultiVP component.
 This can be set to `false` if your site takes care of the multiuser experience

+#### instantiate

+`boolean`, default: `true`

+Whether multiVP should be instantiated at the same time as Simbol.
+It will trigger the permission dialog to access the microphone, so you could might want to defer this to later

 #### socketURL